sjaturner/obd/README.md

-# Live Collection of Driving Data Using a Cheap OBDII-USB Adapter
+# Live Collection of Driving Data Using a Cheap OBDII-USB Adapter and Offline Analysis

 # Abstract